Kometa-Team/ImageMaid/README.md

 #### Dockerfile

-A `Dockerfile` is included within the GitHub repository for those who require it, although this is only suggested for those with knowledge of dockerfiles.
+A `Dockerfile` is included within the GitHub repository for those who require it, although this is only suggested for those with knowledge of Dockerfiles.
 The official ImageMaid build is available on the [Dockerhub Website](https://hub.docker.com/r/kometateam/imagemaid).

 ## Usage